worlickwerx/sbig-util/README.md

 as a convenience.
 You may configure sbig-util to use either this copy, or another external one.
 These instructions presume that you will use the internal one.
-The SDK includes firmware, udev rules, documentation, the SBIG universal (user space) driver, and some test code.
+The SDK includes firmware, udev rules, documentation, the SBIG universal (all user space) driver, and some test code.

 ### Supported Platforms

 We are limited to architectures for which SBIG pre-compiled the libraries in the SDK.
-For the 2014-01-10 release, this includes:
+As of this writing, this includes:
-* 32-bit ARM
+* 32-bit ARM (compiled on Raspberry Pi, version unknown)
-* 32-bit x86
+* 32-bit x86 (compiled on Ubuntu 14.04)
-* 64-bit x86.
+* 64-bit x86 (compiled on Ubuntu 14.04)

-Further, SBIG claims they tested this release on Debian 6.0.6 and Ubuntu 12.04.
 My testing thus far is on a BeagleBone black (ARM) running Debian 7.0 (Wheezy), with an SBIG ST-8XME USB camera and CFW-10 filter wheel.

 ### Prerequisites
 You will need to install libusb version 1.0.x and fxload,